opentox/loael-paper/loael.md

 Predictions with a warning (neighbor similarity &lt; 0.5 and &gt; 0.2 or weighted average predictions) are more uncertain.
-However, they still show a strong correlation with experimental data, but the errors are larger than for compounds within the applicability domain.
+However, they still show a strong correlation with experimental data, but the errors are ~ 20-40\% larger than for compounds within the applicability domain ([@fig:corr] and [@tbl:cv]).
 Expected errors are displayed as 95% prediction intervals, which covers 100% of the experimental data.
 The main advantage of lowering the similarity threshold is that it allows to predict a much larger number of